Myrla Jeanne Plant passed away on the morning of Sunday, January 12, 2020, in Jerome, Idaho at the age of 79.

 Saturday, February 1, 2020, at 11 AM at NorthRidge Fellowship in Jerome, Idaho.
 Pastor Mickie Kelly will officiate the ceremony.

 You are invited to join us for a lunch reception after the service at the church and are also invited to bring a potluck dish to share.
 All are welcome to attend and celebrate Myrla's life.

 Please send cards and flowers to NorthRidge Fellowship, 456 Golf Course Rd, Jerome, Idaho 83338.

 Myrla was laid to rest at Jerome Cemetery, Jerome, Idaho.

 Memories and condolences may be shared with the family on Myrla’s memorial webpage at www.farnsworthmortuary.com.

-To send flowers to Myrla's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Myrla Jeanne Plant, please visit our floral store.